KonnerEL/Smarty/README.md

 - Events: They are analagous to the Functions and Methods on many Programming Languages.
 There are two Events Types:

   - Creational Events: These events begin with `@create_` + **Entity Identifier**.
 In the body of these events must be specified the *Arguments*, *Invariants* and *Warnings* (These two are optional).
 If we want that an Account must be charged with a Initial balance.
-We should use an `@invariant` with an `@warning` that send an Exception if the condition in the Invariant is not accomplished.
+We should use an `@invariant` with an `@warning` that send an Exception if the condition in the Invariant is not accomplished (for each invariant, exists a warning).
 Creational Events are like the Constructor Methods in the OOP Languages.
 A Creational Event should look this:

   ```java
     @create_Account: